jsvg/nih-explorer/README.md

 A web application for exploring NIH funding activity.
 Consists of three components:
-* Python-based scripts for loading [NIH Exporter Data](exporter.nih.gov) into a mongo DB server (localhost used for example)
+* Python-based scripts for loading [NIH Exporter Data](exporter.nih.gov) into a Mongo DB server (localhost used for example)
-* A Node.js server wired up to mongo that spits out data in an API complient with the [{json:api}](jsonapi.org) spec
+* A Node.js server wired up to a MongoDB instance that provides data in a RESFful API compliant with the [{json:api}](jsonapi.org) spec
 * An Ember.js web app to provide an ambitious means of exploring of the funding data

 ### Demo